-Entry Criteria: Students at this level should have written and oral skills supported by Achieved in Level 2 Spanish OR come from a fluent speaking home base AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91568 Demonstrate understanding of a variety of extended spoken Spanish texts.
+Lifting Criteria.
+OR come from a fluent speaking home base er 2 Spariisir AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91568 Demonstrate understanding of a variety of extended spoken Spanish texts.
 3 5 91569 Give a clear spoken presentation in Spanish that communicates a critical response to stimulus material.
 3 3 91571 Demonstrate understanding of a variety of extended written and/or visual Spanish texts.
 3 5 91572 Write a variety of text types in clear Spanish to explore and justify varied ideas and perspectives.
 3 5 Optional 91570 Interact clearly using spoken Spanish to explore and justify varied ideas and perspectives in different situations.
 3 6

-- Students who achieve at Level 3 will comfortably handle first-year University Spanish - The advantages of having achieved some proficiency in Spanish are apparent in terms of careers and education in life-skills - Graduates can pursue careers in teaching, research, administration, policy advice, health work and social work - Opportunity to sit Scholarship exam for more able students
+- Students who achieve at Level 3 will comfortably handle first-year University Spanish - The advantages of having achieved some proficiency in Spanish are apparent in terms of careers and education in life-skills - Graduates can pursue careers in teaching, research, administration, policy advice, health work and social work